| You should expect the Spirit to guide your prayers, perhaps with words of wisdom,

 arrange further prayer time with them.
 Any necessary deliverance ministry will only be

-Since lay people do not have the same standing as priests, issues relating to
+done under the leadership of one of the church leaders.
+5 CONFIDENTIALITY Since lay people do not have the same standing as priests, issues relating to

 confidentiality require special consideration to ensure the church retains confidence in